-Preface from Jane: Last week, I quietly launched a new publication for authors, The Hot Sheet, in partnership with Porter Anderson.
+Preface from Jane: I founded and edit a publication for authors, The Hot Sheet, in partnership with Porter Anderson.
 It’s a 2x/month email newsletter that helps you better understand what’s happening in the publishing industry without having to read a dozen different sites, blogs, or message boards.
 Find out more about The Hot Sheet.

 Source: At the most recent Digital Book World, Jonathan Nowell of Nielsen presented a look at print book sales from 2004–2014.
 This slide in particular focuses on nonfiction categories.

 Takeaway: It’s stated right on the slide—the decline in nonfiction print book sales pre-dates ebooks.
 Meaning: The Internet has slowly been eating away at the market for information delivered through the print book, particularly reference and travel.
 Probably no surprise there for those inside the industry, but some authors keep pitching nonfiction books as if it were 2007, rather than 2014.
 On the bright side, Nowell’s presentation showed print sales increases in the categories of religion and cookbooks.

 Source: This is from the same Nielsen presentation as the previous chart, only focused on print fiction sales.

 Takeaway: Ebooks have affected the print sales market for all fiction categories.
 The genres most severely affected: fantasy, general fiction, mystery/detective.

 However, Nowell took time to point out that—across three of the biggest bestselling authors from 2008–2014—ebook sales have increased their overall sales, rather than cannibalizing sales.

 Side note: If you’re curious whether any charts showed growth, rather than a decline, then juvenile sales are way up.
 Click here to see the full presentation.